scorpido74/azure-docs.nl-nl/articles/iot-edge/production-checklist.md

 ---
-title: Apparaten en implementaties voorbereiden voor productie-Azure IoT Edge | Microsoft Docs
+title: Prepare devices and deployments for production - Azure IoT Edge | Microsoft Docs
-description: Meer informatie over hoe u uw Azure IoT Edge oplossing van ontwikkeling tot productie kunt nemen, inclusief het instellen van uw apparaten met de juiste certificaten en het maken van een implementatie plan voor toekomstige code-updates.
+description: Learn how to take your Azure IoT Edge solution from development to production, including setting up your devices with the appropriate certificates and making a deployment plan for future code updates.
 author: kgremban
 manager: philmea
 ms.author: kgremban